AI Agents vs Chatbots: Key Differences, Use Cases & Which One You Need (2026)

 My honest advice: start where you are.
 If you have chatbot-level problems, a good chatbot delivers real value.
 If you’re outgrowing that—if you need AI that executes, not just responds—then it’s time to explore agents.

 And if you’re curious about building agents yourself, you might want to try building a simple agent with Python to see what’s possible.
+For those interested in running a self-hosted AI agent with full system access, see our Moltbook & OpenClaw complete guide—it covers everything from installation to security best practices.

 The question isn’t “chatbots or agents?”
 It’s “what do you actually need today—and what might you need tomorrow?”